eea/eea.rancher.catalog/templates/garie/5/README.md

 - *Docker binary path* - used by browsertime to start docker containers, default `/usr/bin/docker`
 - *Grafana `admin` user password*
 - *Pagespeed insights key* - must be taked from Pagespeed API
-- *Garie configuration* - used for all plugins, must be json and respect the format https://garie.io/docs/getting-started/installation#configuring-websites
+- *Garie configuration* - used for all plugins, must be json and respect the format common on all plugins https://github.com/eea/garie-plugin
 - *Schedule frontend services on hosts with following host labels* - Comma separated list of host labels (e.g. key1=value1,key2=value2) to be used for scheduling all the services besides influxdb
 - *Schedule influxdb on hosts with following host labels* - Comma separated list of host labels (e.g. key1=value1,key2=value2) to be used for scheduling influxdb
 - *Time zone* - default `Europe/Copenhagen`